Founder & Lead Editor

 Design and Build Quality

-Let me explain the nuts and bolts of the Revolution 7.
-The upper is crafted from a knit or engineered mesh, which, while looking sleek, is where some issues begin.
-It features some nice synthetic and textile overlays for a bit of structure, and honestly, the little 'puffs' they added at the heel for Achilles comfort are a thoughtful touch.
+The upper uses a knit or engineered mesh.
+It looks sleek, but it’s also where some of the complaints start.
+There are synthetic and textile overlays for structure, and the little 'puffs' at the heel for Achilles comfort are a thoughtful touch.

-Moving down, the midsole is where you feel the budget-conscious design.
-It's made of Nike's standard Phylon foam, which is essentially a compression-molded EVA.
-It provides a firm ride with a 10mm heel-to-toe drop, a design that clearly favors heel strikers.
-Don’t expect a bouncy, energy-packed experience here; it’s more functional than fun.
+Underfoot, you’re on Nike’s standard Phylon foam (a compression-molded EVA).
+It rides firm with a 10mm heel-to-toe drop, clearly favoring heel strikers.
+Don’t expect a bouncy, energetic feel here; it’s more functional than exciting.

-The outsole, however, is a real strong point.
-It’s made of durable rubber and features a generative, waffle-inspired traction pattern.
-These rubber lugs do a commendable job of gripping the road, providing a sense of security on pavement.
+The outsole is a real strong point.
+It’s durable rubber with a generative, waffle-inspired traction pattern.
+The lugs do a solid job gripping the road and help it feel secure on pavement.

 In terms of weight, it comes in at around 286 grams, which is neither featherlight nor brick-heavy.
 It sits comfortably in the middle of the road for a daily trainer.